igornunespatricio/python-jornada-de-dados/classes_11_15/notes.md

 Classes make it easy to create multiple independent instances.

 UML - class and object diagram documentation - tools can automate this documentation

+Abstract method decorator from ABC module is used to enforce methods are implemented in child classes.
+If methods are not implemented, an error is thrown.

+Read Fluent Python book